Where to Place a Wreath: Using Wreaths Indoors

 - Give the fireplace a touch of elegance.
 In a dormant fireplace, you can place a large wreath on a stand or hang it from a mantle hook.

 - Hang wreaths from doors in rooms that are not traditionally decorated (such as bathrooms, laundry rooms, and utility rooms).

 - Use simple wreaths as picture frames and place them in a row along a wall (as you would with pictures).

 - Keep the powder room smelling fresh by hanging a small cedar wreath over the toilet.

 - Turn the wreath into a chandelier by tying them together with 2-3 strips of ribbon, leaving 5-6 inches of ribbon lax.
 Suspend it from the ceiling using the same ribbon and voila!
 Instant wintry glamour.

 - Use the wreath as a centerpiece for the dining table.
-Our Norwegian Spruce wreath is featured below, nestled into it are the beautiful pine cones from our big pinecone kit.
+Our Norwegian Spruce wreath is featured above, nestled into it are the beautiful pine cones from our big pinecone kit.